ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   Instead we added a new test checking if `PLUGINS=NODEP` builds in an minimal Docker image. *(Lukas Winkler)*
 - Speed up coverage data upload. *(Lukas Winkler)*
+- Fix an issue where file archivation did not happen because of surpressed shell expansion *(Lukas Winkler)*

 ### Travis